HISPANIC • LATINO/A • LATINX

 The dictionary defines Latin American as a people or culture of Latin American origin or descent (For U.S. populations, the X in Latinx is used as a gender-neutral or nonbinary alternative to Latino or Latina).
 Latin America includes countries in the Americas where a romance language predominates.
 This includes, Spanish, Portuguese, French, and the creole languages.
 Mexico, Central and South America, and Cuba, the Dominican Republic, Puerto Rico and Haiti in the Caribbean are included because they were all once under Spanish, Portuguese and French colonial rule.

 Did you know that 90% of enslaved Africans were taken to South America?
 As a result, there is a shared African hairitage between the United States and Latin America that includes Latinx people.
-When we examine the hairitage of these Latin America and the Caribbean, the cultural and styling footprint is similar with some distinct differences.
+When we examine the hairitage of Latin America and the Caribbean, the cultural and styling footprint is similar with some distinct differences.

 THE HAIRITAGE OF LATIN AMERICA